Georges Mikautadze

-Georges Mikautadze (გიორგი მიქაუტაძე Giorgi Mikautadze; born 31 October 2000) is a professional footballer who plays as a forward for club Villarreal.
+Georges Mikautadze (გიორგი მიქაუტაძე; born 31 October 2000) is a professional footballer who plays as a forward for club Villarreal.
 Born in France, he plays for the Georgia national team.

 Club career

 Early career

 Mikautadze took his first steps in football at FC Gerland before joining the Lyon youth academy.
 In 2016, he moved to Metz's football academy.

 Metz

 2019–20: Debut season

 Mikautadze made his professional debut with Metz in a 4–1 Ligue 1 loss to Nice on 7 December 2019.
 On 10 December 2019, he signed a four-year deal with Metz, which was his first professional contract.
 He struggled to make an impact in his first senior season, playing mostly for the reserve team.

 2020–2022: Loans to Seraing

 In June 2020, Mikautadze was one of six Metz players to join Belgian First Division B side Seraing on loan.
 After his first nine matches with Seraing, he had scored 15 times, including four on his debut against Lommel.
 Overall, with 19 goals he became a joint topscorer of the season.
 He netted three goals in an aggregate 6–3 play-off victory over Waasland-Beveren.
 For his contribution to Seraing's successful league campaign, Mikautadze was named in Team of the Season and was awarded the Métallo d'Or, the title annually given to the best Seraing player, after the fans had voted for him.

 On 30 August 2021, he returned to Seraing on another loan, with the club now promoted to the Belgian top tier.
 The team ended up in the relegation zone, although it remained in the league due to the only goal scored by Mikautadze in the play-offs against Molenbeek.